Ethiopia - Introduction

 Economically, Ethiopia remains one of the poorest countries in the world, with an annual per capita Gross Domestic Product (GDP) of USD 340.
 Eighty-five percent of the population works in the agriculture sector.
 Chronic cycles of drought, high population growth, state and ruling party dominance in numerous commercial sectors, inefficient agricultural markets, and regular power outages all act to limit Ethiopia's economic development.
 Foreign investment restrictions are widespread, including key sectors such as banking, insurance, and telecommunications.
 Ethiopia suffers a significant trade deficit, resulting in a severe foreign exchange crisis.

-In recent years various attempts have been made to gain a better understanding of the food security situation of the country, quite apart from the annual exercise of counting the number of people receiving food assistance.
-Most analyses seemto concur that the food-insecure population can be estimated as approximately 50% of the population and that about 15 million people (22% of the total population) receive food aid, although not on a regular basis.
-Of that total, around 5-6 million people are considered as chronically food-insecure (according to the proxy indicators identified by the Government as households constantly under food aid) while the others are increasingly vulnerable to shocks and subjectto transitory or acute food insecurity at times of drought.
+Various attempts were made to gain a better understanding of the food security situation of the country, quite apart from the annual exercise of counting the number of people receiving food assistance.
+Most analyses seemed to concur that the food-insecure population can be estimated as approximately 50% of the population and that about 15 million people (22% of the total population) received food aid, although not on a regular basis.
+Of that total, around 5-6 million people were considered as chronically food-insecure (according to the proxy indicators identified by the Government as households constantly under food aid) while the others are increasingly vulnerable to shocks and subjectto transitory or acute food insecurity at times of drought.

 Abyssinia is often confounded with Ethiopia.
 Historically, Ethiopia was commonly referred to as Abyssinia, derived from the Arabic name "Al-Habesh".
 The word "Ethiopia" is actually derived from Greek words meaning "people of burned faces".
 In classical times the word "Ethiopia" was used to refer to the African landmass to the south of Egypt.